Saafke/CHOC-NOCS/README.md

 - _pp_: post-processing technique to compute the 6D pose, _umeyama_ or _epnp_ (default: _umeyama_)
 - _draw_: boolean flag to visualise the results

-The input folder should be structured as follows (note that depth is optional):
+The input folder should be structured as follows (note that depth is optional - it's only necessary for the Umeyama post-processing):

 ```
 input_folder